Trade directory · Bridgeport metro · Connecticut

 Licensing Requirements

-Connecticut requires P-1 Plumbing Contractor License for business owners and P-2 Journeyman License for workers.
-Must pass state exam, provide 4 years experience or apprenticeship completion, maintain $10,000 surety bond.
+Connecticut requires P-1 Plumbing Contractor license.
+Must pass state exam, provide 4 years experience or apprenticeship completion, $2000 bond, and $500K liability insurance.
+Journeyman license (P-2) requires 2 years experience and exam.
 Licenses renew every 3 years with continuing education requirements.

 §2